junxit/us-congress-bills-114/derived/amendments.md

 ### 42 U.S.C. § 12102

-> Section 9314a(b) is amended by striking “only so long at” and inserting “only so long as”.
+> Subsection (d)(4) of section 9314a, as redesignated by section 591(a) of this Act, is amended by striking “only so long at” and inserting “only so long as”.

 | | |
 |---|---|